setup.cfg can completely

 setup.py is recursively executed for each module to determine what modules are needed overall.

-This is bad for automated security analysis, which is slowed greatly by needing to install packages that may themselves create inadvertent security risks with poor quality
+This is bad for automated security analysis, which is slowed greatly by needing to install packages to determine prereqs.

-Modern Python packages solve this problem by specifying the entire package configuration in
+Modern Python packages solve this problem by specifying most package configuration in

 from setuptools import setup; setup()

-install_requires specifies too many packages (more than strictly required to pass the CI unit test), or not enough (test fails).
+install_requires specifies more packages than strictly required to pass the CI unit test, or not enough (test fails).

 Proper use of CI will usually resolve these issues before end users see them.

-pipdeptree is the most practical solution working simultaneously for:
+pipdeptree is the most practical solution to generate plots of Python directed dependency graphs.

 This method assumes: